digipolisantwerp/errors_aspnetcore/src/Digipolis.Errors/Exceptions/errors.md

 Error              | HTTP status code   |Description
 ------------------ | -----| --------------------------------------------------------
+UNVALI001          | 400  | The parameters used with the request are invalid
+UNAUTH001          | 401  | Unauthorized to access the requested resource
 FORBID001          | 403  | Access to the requested resource is forbidden
+TMREQU001          | 429  | Too many requests (API gateway rate limiting)
+NFOUND001          | 404  | Requested resource hasn't been found
 GTWAY001           | 502  | Bad gateway
 GTWAY002           | 504  | Gateway sent time out during request
-NFOUND001          | 404  | Requested resource hasn't been found
-UNAUTH001          | 401  | Unauthorized to access the requested resource
-UNVALI001          | 400  | The parameters used with the request are invalid